-Recognize Different Discussion Styles
+Recognize Different Discussion Approaches

 Some students will be outgoing and chatty while others are reserved and quiet.
 Many will be somewhere in-between.
 Some students formulate their thoughts by talking, and others need to think for a bit first before they feel comfortable contributing.
-Taking into account these different discussion styles and using various discussion protocols will help you get the most out of these exchanges.
+Considering the different discussion styles of your students and using various discussion protocols will help you get the most out of these exchanges.